Justin322322/roofcal/docs/auth.md

 ### Account types

-- Client: Default role for personal projects and estimates.
+- **Client**: Default role for personal projects and estimates.
-- Admin: Manually promoted by system administrators for professional use and management.
+- **Admin**: Manually promoted by system administrators for professional use and management.

+### Role-based access

+- **Client users** can access: Roof Calculator, Manual Calculator, Contractor Calculator, AI Recommendations, Archive, Project Management, Cost Customization
+- **Admin users** have access to all client features plus: Account Management (user administration, billing, subscriptions)
+- Account Management section is protected and only accessible to admin users

 ## Verify code